About the program

 The theoretical elements of the course will be reinforced by the practical exercises to develop a working knowledge of distillation and spirit production.

 You will have the opportunity to experience hands-on pot still distillation and sensory assessment of spirits.
-A full day industry visit to a commercial boutique distilleries in the picturesque McLaren Vale wine region is also included.
+A full day industry visit to commercial boutique distilleries in Adelaide and the picturesque Adelaide Hills region is also included.

 The course will be offered at the renowned Waite campus.
 As part of your participation you will receive: